oh-lang/oh/wishlist.md

 * you can define `::o_(): m_` (copy constructor) or `::o_(): hm_[ok_: m_, er_]`
     (copy-or-error constructor), or both.
 * besides `::o_(): m_` and `::o_(): hm_[ok_: m_, er_]`, you are not allowed to define
     any other methods named `o_`.
-Defining both is ok.
+Defining both is ok; whichever one comes first is the default copy method, so we recommend the copy-or-error constructor coming first.

 ## singletons